The Hitch-Hiker: Reception

 In 2002 critic John Krewson lauded the work of Ida Lupino, and wrote, As a screenwriter and director, Lupino had an eye for the emotional truth hidden within the taboo or mundane, making a series of B-styled pictures which featured sympathetic, honest portrayals of such controversial subjects as unmarried mothers, bigamy, and rape ... in The Hitch-Hiker, arguably Lupino's best film and the only true noir directed by a woman, two utterly average middle-class American men are held at gunpoint and slowly psychologically broken by a serial killer.
 In addition to her critical but compassionate sensibility, Lupino had a great filmmaker's eye, using the starkly beautiful street scenes in Not Wanted and the gorgeous, ever-present loneliness of empty highways in The Hitch-Hiker to set her characters apart.

 In 2008 Time Out Film Guide wrote of the film, Absolutely assured in her creation of the bleak, noir atmosphere – whether in the claustrophobic confines of the car, or lost in the arid expanses of the desert – Lupino never relaxes the tension for one moment.
 Yet her emotional sensitivity is also upfront: charting the changes in the menaced men's relationship as they bicker about how to deal with their captor, stressing that only through friendship can they survive.
 Taut, tough, and entirely without macho-glorification, it's a gem, with first-class performances from its three protagonists, deftly characterised without resort to cliché.

 In January 2014, a restored 35mm print was premiered by the Film Noir Foundation at Noir City 12 at the Castro Theatre in San Francisco.
 On April 6, 2014 The Hitch-Hiker was shown again at the Egyptian Theatre in Hollywood.
 Mary Ann Anderson author of The Making of The Hitch-Hiker appeared at this event.

-As of 2021 held a 93% approval rating on Rotten Tomatoes, based on 43 reviews.
+On the review aggregator website Rotten Tomatoes, 94% of 47 critics' reviews are positive.
+The website's consensus reads: "Simply and sturdily constructed, The Hitch-Hiker consistently derives genuine terror from a chillingly plausible scenario."